A Combination of Downward Continuation and Local Approximation for Harmonic Potentials: Introduction

 In the exterior of the Earth, the gravity and the crustal magnetic field can be described by a harmonic potential $U$.
 From satellite measurements we obtain data $F_1$ on a spherical orbit $\Omega_R=\{x\in\mathbb{R}^3:|x|=R\}$ and from ground or near-ground measurements data $F_2$ in a subregion $\Gamma_r$ of the spherical Earth surface $\Omega_r$ of radius $r<R$ (cf. Figure \ref{fig:datasit}).
 The problem to solve is

 with $\Omega_r^{ext}=\{x\in\mathbb{R}^3:|x|>r\}$ denoting the space exterior to the sphere $\Omega_r$.
-Of interest to us is the restriction $U^+=U|_{\Omega_r}$, i.e., the potential at the Earth's surface.
-It is well-known that Equations \eqref{eqn:11} and \eqref{eqn:12} determine $U$ uniquely, and therefore also $U^+$, if $F_1$ is a continuous function and if $U$ is assumed to decay sufficiently fast at infinity.
-However, in reality $F_1$ is only known on a set of finitely many discrete points and may contain noise.
-Therefore, considering $F_1$ as well as $F_2$ can improve the approximation of $U^+$, at least in the subregion $\Gamma_r\subset\Omega_r$.
+Of interest to us is the restriction $U^+=U|_{\Gamma_r}$, i.e., the potential in the subregion $\Gamma_r$ of the Earth's surface.
+The knowledge of $F_1$ on $\Omega_R$ already supplies all information necessary to obtain $U^+$.
+However, since it is only available by measurements in discrete points on $\Omega_R$, possible noise and the involved downward continuation render $F_1$ only suitable to approximate the coarser structures of $U^+$.
+Additional measurements of $F_2$ in $\Gamma_r$ improve the situation.

 Throughout this paper, we use an approximation $U_N$ of $U^+$ of the form